giacomoratta/plaax-nodejs/docs/DEV_NOTES.md

 - `docker run --rm ...`

 ### ENV vs. ARG
-- `ENV` should be used for environment variables for the running software.
+- `ARG` should be used for arguments inside the docker file and saving environment variables
+  - usage (image build): `docker build --build-arg var_name="value" ...`
+  - usage for setting environment variables:
+    ```
+    ARG var_name
+    ENV MY_ENV_VAR $var_name
+    ```
-- `ARG` should be used for arguments inside the docker file.
+- `ENV` should be used for on-the-fly environment variables for the running software

-### Environment variables
+  - better for sensitive data, since it will be not saved into the image
-- Image: `docker build --build-arg var_name ...`
+  - usage (container run): `docker run --env var_name="value" ...`
-- Container: `docker run --env var_name ...`
+  - usage (container run) with variable: `docker run --env AWS_ACCESS_KEY_ID ...`
+    - the docker command reads the value from local variable $AWS_ACCESS_KEY_ID
+    - the container will have the environment variable as $AWS_ACCESS_KEY_ID

 ### Secrets inside images and containers
 - Keeping secrets in the image is an unsafe solution: look for alternative approaches.